Target Set Selection in Dense Graph Classes: Positive Results

-We start to create a possible target set $S$ of size $k$.
-First, we put $k_C$ vertices from each twin clique $C$ into $S$.
-We add $w_1$ (for some $w_1 \leq w$) vertices from twin cover to $S$ (at most $2^t$ choices).
+We start to create a possible target set $S$ of size $b$.
+We add $w_1$ (for some $w_1 \leq w$) vertices from the twin cover $T$ to $S$ (there are at most $2^t$ such choices).
 Now we need to select $w_2 = w - w_1$ excess vertices from twin cliques to $S$.
-However, the number of twin cliques is big.
-Thus, for twin cliques we need some more clever way than try all possibilities.

-We say that a twin clique $C$ is of {\em type} $Q\subseteq T$ if $Q = N(C)$.
-Two twin cliques $C$ and $D$ are of the same type if $N(C) = N(D)$.
-Note that there are at most $2^t$ distinct types of twin cliques.
-Thus, we assign each type $Q$ a number $w_Q$ how many excess vertices would be in twin cliques of type $Q$.

-\begin{observation} Let $S = S_0, \dots, S_r$ be an activation process in the graph $G$.
-Let $i > 0$ be a round when the first twin clique of type $Q$ is activated.
-Then, the first $i-1$ rounds of the activation process does not depend on how $w_Q$ excess vertices are distributed among the twin cliques of type $Q$. \end{observation}